cpu007/Fast-Radix-Sort/README.md

 and results may vary.

 Feel free to use any code in this file as well as modify it in any way.
+However all credit must be given to the original author: Kenneth Chiguichon.